El Camino: A Breaking Bad Movie: Development

 Gilligan presented Paul with a completed screenplay seven months after proposing his idea.
 Paul spent three hours in Gilligan's office going over the script and almost instantly felt able to pick up on Jesse's mindset and emotional beats.
-Following his initial read-through, Paul was so impressed that he felt speechless, and likened this reaction to the one after his first reading of "Felina".
+Following his initial read-through, Paul was impressed to the point that he felt speechless, and likened this reaction to the one after his first reading of "Felina".
 Once he was finished with the screenplay, Paul continued to express happiness and excitement for the film, which he called a "love letter" to Jesse and Breaking Bads fans, and lauded Gilligan for approaching the script with caution and care.

-Though Gilligan had been involved with feature-length films before, El Camino would be the first he directed and produced.
+Though Gilligan had been involved with feature-length films before, El Camino was the first he directed and produced.
 While he considered the concept of a sequel film for an extended period after Breaking Bads conclusion, Gilligan stated he likely would not have been able to make it had Better Call Saul been unsuccessful.
-When Gilligan made his initial film pitch to Sony Pictures Television, the studio behind both Breaking Bad and Better Call Saul, the executives in the room quickly agreed to come on board.
+When Gilligan made his initial film pitch to Sony Pictures Television, the studio behind both Breaking Bad and Better Call Saul, the executives quickly agreed to come on board.
 With his script in hand, Gilligan then selectively shopped the film to a few potential distributors, settling on Netflix and AMC due to their history with the show.
-Gilligan intended for El Camino to have a theatrical release, which Netflix previously provided for some of Breaking Bads season premieres.
+Gilligan intended El Camino to have a theatrical release, which Netflix had previously provided for some of Breaking Bads season premieres.
 El Caminos unspecified budget surpassed the $6 million budget per episode by the end of the show's final season.